EspressoSystems/espresso-sequencer/doc/async-retrieval.md

 available.
 But it is also possible to check if the data is available now and fail if not, using `Fetch::try_resolve()`.

-The two use cases of `Fetch` can be characterized as "on demand" fetching: we only look for data when asked for it, and only then do we attempt to fetch it if missing.
+The uses of `Fetch` can be characterized as "on demand" fetching: we only look for data when asked for it, and only then do we attempt to fetch it if missing.
 The query service also supports proactive fetching, which can limit the impact of missing data on actual clients.
 This proactive fetching takes two forms:
 1. When a `Fetch` is created in response to an on-demand request, it may spawn a background task to actually retrieve the data, [when appropriate](#when-to-fetch).
 If the `Fetch` is dropped or discarded using `try_resolve`, the background task is allowed to continue, and the data will